P23ASURE/kardboard-stereokontrol/README.md

-# StereospeadAudioProcessor
+# Stereo Kontrol

 ## Introduction
-The "StereospeadAudioProcessor" is a sophisticated audio plugin developed using the JUCE framework.
+The "Stereo Kontrol" is a sophisticated audio plugin developed using the JUCE framework.
 This plugin focuses on manipulating the stereo image of audio tracks, allowing users to dynamically adjust the stereo width of their audio.

 ## Features
 The key feature of the plugin is the ability to control the stereo spread of the audio signal: